tangentsoft/pidp8i/doc/os8pkg.md

    multiple calls to the script command.

  * install -- Uses the the `.os8` files to perform an install onto a particular target image file.

-(Not yet implemented.)
+ * uninstall -- On a specifiec target image file, parse the pspec file to identify output files to remove.
+Remove them.
+   Additionally remove files listed in the cleanups section.

 The `auto.defs` file knows how to look in the directory `.../scripts/os8pkg` and it calls the deps and script commands on